Shane Lowry: PGA Tour

 In February 2022, Lowry finished runner-up at The Honda Classic.
 Sepp Straka birdied the final hole to finish one shot ahead of him.
 In April, Lowry held the lead during the final round of the RBC Heritage, however a double-bogey on the back nine, saw him finish one shot short of the playoff between Patrick Cantlay and Jordan Spieth.
 In September, Lowry won the BMW PGA Championship at the Wentworth Club.
 He shot a final-round 65 after the event had been shortened to 54 holes.
 He beat Rory McIlroy and Jon Rahm (who shot a 62 in the final round) by one stroke for his sixth European Tour victory.

 In September 2023, Lowry played on the European team in the 2023 Ryder Cup at Marco Simone Golf and Country Club in Guidonia, Rome, Italy.
 The European team won 16.5–11.5 and Lowry went 1–1–1 including a half in his Sunday singles match against Jordan Spieth.

 In the third round of the 2024 PGA Championship, Lowry shot a record-tying 62, only the fifth in men's major history.

 In September 2025, Lowry was part of the European team in the 2025 Ryder Cup at Bethpage Black Course in Long Island, New York.
 The European team won 15–13.
 Lowry birdied a six-and-a-half footer at the 18th hole in his singles match against Russell Henley to win the half point that ensured that Europe would retain the trophy, which they went on to win.

+Lowry held the lead at the Dubai Invitational in January 2026.
+On the final hole, he hit his third shot from a greenside bunker into the water.
+He made double bogey and finished two shots behind the winner Nacho Elvira.
+He said afterwards: "A disaster, that's what that was. ...
+It's not good enough.
+It's been a few years since I've won.
+It's hard to get over the line and I should have, but I didn't."
+In March, Lowry had a three-shot lead with three holes remaining at the Cognizant Classic.
+He made double bogey on both the 16th and 17th holes to finish runner-up, two strokes behind Nico Echavarria.
+Lowry said: "I had the tournament in my hands, and I threw it away.
+What more can I say?
+That's twice this year now so far. 'm getting good at it."

+Lowry made a hole in one during the third round of the 2026 Masters Tournament, at the 190 yard, par-3 6th hole.
+He entered the final round in fourth place, two shots behind the co-leaders Rory McIlroy and Cameron Young.
+Lowry faded with a final-round 80 to finish tied-30th.